CONSTITUTION

 1. to be familiar with and adhere to the Constitution and Bylaws;

-5. to prepare and present a report at annual general meetings describing their activities for the preceding year;
+4. to prepare and present a report at Annual General Meetings describing their activities for the preceding year;

-11. Council members must attend (annually) a mandatory formal onboarding and training, which will be provided by SSD Staff (or workstudy) in coordination with the President(s).
+7. Council members must attend annually a mandatory formal onboarding and training, which will be organized by Chairperson(s).
 Everyone’s training and onboarding is completed no later than one month after the AGM or from the time of their appointment to a council position.

 OFFICE DESCRIPTIONS

-The President(s) (Chairperson(s)) will be the chief executive officer of the Society, and, in that capacity, they will:
+The Chairperson(s) will be the Chief Executive Council member of the Society, and, in that capacity, they will:

 1. act as chair at all meetings of the Society unless they delegate that responsibility to someone else, or unless they have resigned, and in the latter case, the Council may appoint one of its members to chair the meeting;